About the Host School

 Lifestyle

-The school is located about 45 minutes taxi ride from the city centre by the port area, hence most teachers only tend to venture to the city centre at weekends.
+The school is located about 45 minutes taxi ride from the city centre near to the port area, hence most teachers only tend to venture to the city centre at weekends.
 The local area has plenty of small shops and local restaurants however.

 Please view the following sites for further information: